salrashid123/tpm2/tpm2_duplicate_ek/README.md

     -----END PUBLIC KEY-----
 ```

-### instance-1

-anyway assume this is the rsa key on `instance-1` we want to transfer
+anyway, assume this is the rsa key on `instance-1` we want to transfer

 ```bash
 cat rsa.pem